reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Psychology.md

 ### Explanatory

 In addition to the expressive and prescriptive role of normative language and psychology, there is another role played by normative thinking.
 The distinction can be brought out by considering two different meanings involved when one agent says that another agent ought to do something.
 In one case, the speaker could simply be expressing his own attitude with regard to the agent's behavior, or perhaps even trying to manipulate the agent's behavior.
+This is perhaps the primary use in expressions of moral opinions or when molding the behavior of children.
 The expressive and prescriptive role of normative language has already been mentioned.
 But there is another sense in which the speaker could be making a claim about what the agent himself would endorse if fully rational.
 And this need not be purely expressive or prescriptive, because there is a sense in calling something "rational" that does not involve expressing or prescribing any attitudes to others.
 Rationality in this sense simply refers to an agent's tendency to adopt attitudes that they judge themselves to have reason to adopt (or what they would judge themselves to have reason to adopt in idealized circumstances C that they judge to be relavent), as opposed to having some independent desires that we judge to be virtuous (e.g. kind, caring, etc.).
 These would be *internal* reasons.

 It may not be perfectly clear in all cases whether a judgment is internal or external.
 When an agent says "A should not X", there are a few possible readings of this:
 (1) The speaker expresses endorsement of A doing X, and perhaps endorsements of a norm whereby we disapprove of A for doing X (external reason).